A childhood dream.

 This is how the project began, as many do.

-I was looking for a home.
 I was looking the definition of it among the diversity I knew existed in this archipelago.

 Many people make the mistake of thinking land is untouched, untamed, or unnamed.